tomgxz/Kraken/README.md

 ### Features
-To assemble the web pages, the clients will be able to drag and drop pre-designed elements categorised in groups such as headlines, quotes, forms, footers and more.
+To assemble the web pages, the users can drag and drop pre-designed elements categorised into groups such as headlines, quotes, forms, footers, and more.
 The elements can be previewed in a sidebar next to the main canvas of the page, displayed with the correct styles of the website, from which they can be placed on the webpage.
-The website itself would be divided into sections, where you can drag and drop whole sections into the page or add individual elements into an existing section, such as text elements or images.
-After placing the elements into the canvas, the client can select the element to be able to interact with them, by moving them around, changing their styling (such as padding, size, coloring, transparency, position, font size, and many more) in a panel called the inspector panel, adding children to the element, or writing custom element-specific HTML, CSS, or JavaScript code that can be translated into the preview in real time.
-These custom elements / pieces of code will then be saved in the clients account, so that they can be used in other projects and/or published so that other clients can use them.
-The canvas will highlight elements with a border when they are hovered over, so that the client can easily see what the different elements are and how they can interact with them.
+The website would be divided into sections.
+The user can drag and drop whole sections into the page or add individual elements into an existing section, such as text elements or images.
+After placing the elements into the canvas, the user can select the element to be able to interact with them by moving them around, changing their styling (such as padding, size, colouring, transparency, position, font size, and many more) in a panel called the inspector panel, adding children to the element, or writing custom element-specific HTML, CSS, or JavaScript code that can be translated into the preview in real-time.
+These custom elements/pieces of code will then be saved in the user's account so that they can be used in other projects or published so that other users can use them.
+The canvas will highlight elements with a border when hovered over so that the user can easily see the different elements and how they interact with them.
 The overall aim of the editor is for someone with very minimal knowledge, even none at all, about web design or programming to be able to interact with it, hence the WYSIWYG intuitiveness.

-The canvas would have options at the top to be able to preview at certain conventional dimensions (375px for phones, 768px for tablets, etc) or at custom widths.
-This is so that the client can view how the elements interact with each other at custom resolutions.
-The elements, in the inspector panel, will also have options to change parameters at different screen resolutions (in the functionality of `@media screen and (max-width: 375px)`).
-There will also be an option to preview the site in its full functionality, where you can view all or the page without the extra clutter of the canvas and side panels.
+The canvas would have options at the top to preview at certain conventional dimensions (for example, 375px for phones and 768px for tablets) or custom widths.
+This is so the user can view how the elements interact with each other at custom resolutions.
+The inspector panel elements will also have options to change parameters at different screen resolutions (in the functionality of `@media screen and (max-width: 375px)`).
+There will also be an option to preview the site in its full functionality, where the user can view all the pages without the extra clutter of the canvas and side panels.

-The styling of the website will be able to be edited in a side panel, where the color scheme, element preferences and font face can be changed.
-There will be custom pre-selected pairings of colors and of fonts, but the user would also be able to use their own fonts, given they could provide a google fonts link or an otf/ttf file.
-The colors would be able to be changed using a color pricer and certain sliders.
-The website code itself (when rendering the colors) will reference variables defined at the top of the code, in the format --colors-<name>-[light|dark]-[rgb], such as --colors-secondary-dark.
-The light and dark variants will be generated by the website, but the main colors (primary, secondary, and accent) can be selected by the client.
-There will also be a light and dark color, and grey 100 through 900, generated by the code from user input of parameters of minimum darkness, maximum lightness and color temperature.
-All color variables will be stored in hex format, and there will be three-integer versions in rgb format.
-For font variables, there will be a body, header and jumbo font variable, where the jumbo font defaults to the header font unless specified otherwise by the client.
-There will also be a sans-serif and a serif font variables for use in defining the other variables, as each font will have a “backup” font if it cannot be imported.
+The styling of the website will be able to be edited in a side panel, where the colour scheme, element preferences, and font face can be changed.
+There will be custom pre-selected pairings of colours and fonts, but the user would also be able to use their fonts, given they could provide a google fonts link or an OFT/TTF file.
+The colours could be changed using a colour pricer and certain sliders.
+The website code itself (when rendering the colours) will reference variables defined at the top of the code in the format --colors-<name>-[light|dark]-[rgb], such as --colors-secondary-dark.
+The website will generate light and dark variants, but users can select the main colours (primary, secondary, and accent).
+There will also be a light and dark colour, and grey 100 through 900, generated by the code from user input of minimum darkness, maximum lightness, and colour temperature parameters.
+All colour variables will be stored in hex format, and there will be three-integer versions in RGB format.
+There will be a body, header, and jumbo font variable for font variables, where the jumbo font defaults to the header font unless specified otherwise by the user.
+There will also be sans-serif and serif font variables to define the other variables, as each font will have a "backup" font if it cannot be imported.
 An example of the variable declaration would look like this:
 ```--colors-primary-light: #58a1ee;
 --colors-primary: #1c7fe9;
 --colors-primary-dark: #1263ba;